 *****HOUSEHOLDS: MOST RECYCLING IS FREE*****

-Businesses and organizations must schedule a time to drop off their materials by calling Cook Inletkeeper prior to the event.
+We recommend that businesses and organizations with large quantities schedule a time to drop off their materials by calling Cook Inletkeeper prior to the event.

 What items can I recycle?